Tiger barb, also known as Sumatra barb, is an active shoaling fish found in Southern Asia.

 If you pay attention to the details we discussed below, you will spend long, happy years with your feisty fish pet.

 1. Tank Size

 The minimum tank size for the tiger barb species is a 24-inch aquarium.
 They require at least 20 gallons of water and ample space to show their fun side.
 The tank has to have room to contain several tiger barbs because they act better in groups.
 However, be sure you have a balanced biological load in your preferred tank.

 2. Aquarium Plants and Decoration

-Aquarium plants are crucial to the tiger barbs even as they are social.
+Aquarium plants are crucial to tiger barbs, even if they are social.
 They sometimes need some quiet space to rest or hid from large predatory tank mates.
 A planted tank would also help reduce the intensity of lights, particularly during breeding.

 In the wild, the tiger barb habitat contains a lot of algae and plants.
 You can simulate their environment by encouraging algae growth in the tank.
 Add in smooth stones or rock as they permit algae to grow on them.

 The decor should include caves or aquarium toys like a sunken ship or castle.
 They give the tiger barb shield from time to time.
-Add some driftwood into the tiger barbs aquarium; they play around with it and it serves as a shelter.
+Add some driftwood into the tiger barbs aquarium; they play around with it and serve as a shelter.

 The substrate is not crucial to the tiger barb species’ well-being because they stay primarily in the tank’s middle levels.
 However, for aesthetical purposes, a sandy substrate looks right for the tiger barbs tank, and it mimics their wild habitat.
-You can use smooth gravel or pebbles and rocks as well.
+Needless to say, you can use smooth gravel or pebbles and rocks as well.